What is scarlet fever?

 What are the complications from scarlet fever?

 Nowadays, scarlet fever infection usually follows a benign course when diagnosed and treated appropriately.
-However, if left untreated or treatment is unsuccessful, the following complications caused by the streptococcus infection may arise.
+However, if left untreated or treatment is unsuccessful, the following complications caused by the streptococcal infection may arise.

 - Rheumatic fever